 Insuring Yourself Properly

 Driving is an important responsibility.
-Not only is your life in your hands, but the lives of others on the road and in your vehicle.
-Being careless or making a mistake can create a situation that creates thousands of dollars of damage or even the death of someone.
+Not only is your life in your hands, but the lives of others on the road and in your vehicle are as well.
+Being careless or making a mistake can cause a situation that creates thousands of dollars of damage or even the death of someone.

-Regardless of the reason an accident occurs, accidents do happen, which is why every state in the US requires all drivers to carry auto insurance or provide proof of financial responsibility (in a handful of states).
+Regardless of the reason an accident occurs, accidents do happen, which is why every state in the U.S. requires all drivers to carry auto insurance or provide proof of financial responsibility.

-The first thing that both parents and teens tend to ask is if it is more beneficial for the teen to have their own insurance policy or should their insurance be in their parent’s name.
+The first thing that both parents and teens tend to ask is if it is more beneficial for the teen to have their own insurance policy or if it should be in their parent’s name.
 The answer to this question depends on the situation at hand.

 If you allow your child to drive your vehicle, but you do not add them onto your policy or they don’t have a policy of their own, it is considered fraud.
-While allowing them to drive your vehicle every once in a blue moon is not considered fraud, if they are driving it at least once a week then they are considered a regular driver.
-The must have auto insurance in this case.
+While allowing them to drive your vehicle every now and then is not considered fraud, if they are driving it at least once a week then they are considered a regular driver.
+They must have auto insurance in this case.

 Most parents choose to add their children to their auto insurance policy.